Mindfulness of Current Thoughts

 Practice makes permanent.
 You’ll only be able to use this DBT skill effectively if you consciously remember to do it.

-So set yourself a reminder on your phone.
+So, set a reminder for yourself on your phone.
 Put a five-minute reminder on your calendar.

-Just get in the habit of actually doing this and you’ll find that it helps you massively.
+Just get into the habit of actually doing this, and you’ll find it helps you massively.

 Practice exercises